Drug Comparison

 Retatrutide and orforglipron serve complementary roles in Eli Lilly’s metabolic portfolio:

-• Orforglipron targets the broadest possible patient population by removing the injection barrier.
-It is designed to be the accessible, first-line option that brings the largest number of patients into pharmacological treatment.
+• Orforglipron (Foundayo) targets the broadest possible patient population by removing the injection barrier.
+Now FDA-approved and commercially available, it is the accessible, first-line option that brings the largest number of patients into pharmacological treatment.

 • Tirzepatide (Mounjaro/Zepbound) sits between them as the established, approved product with dual agonism.

-This three-tier approach allows Eli Lilly to serve different segments of the obesity market: convenience-seekers (orforglipron), established efficacy (tirzepatide), and maximal efficacy (retatrutide).
+This three-tier approach allows Eli Lilly to serve different segments of the obesity market: convenience-seekers (Foundayo), established efficacy (tirzepatide), and maximal efficacy (retatrutide).

 Current Status and Availability